marinvanessa/Web-Application-For-Managing-System-Frontend/README.md

 # Web-Application-For-Managing-System-Frontend

- The frontend was built using React
+ The frontend was built using React Framework.